-A: Any time a new bank account is opened under the USA Patriot Act, the federal government requires verification of the legal identity of the account holder.
-CIP is the process used to verify your identity; adding security to your SimplyHSA, and protecting your personal information.
+A: Any time a new bank account is opened under the USA Patriot Act, the federal government requires verification of the legal identity of the accountholder.
+CIP is the process used to verify your identity; adding security to an HSA, and protecting your personal information.